 So, whenever you see the footage of a storm surge on the news, keep in mind that all of those properties submerged must have flood insurance or they are technically uninsured and there is no coverage for the damage.

 During a hurricane, the wind can do as much damage as the water.
-The tattered roof of Tropicana Field after Hurricane Milton hit St. Petersburg shows how damaging strong winds can be.
+A quick google search of the Tropicana Field’s tattered roof after Hurricane Milton hit St. Petersburg shows how damaging strong winds can be.

 That’s why the next important policy to get when building your commercial hurricane insurance is windstorm insurance.
 Traditionally, a commercial property insurance policy offers coverage for named perils, such as wind or hail.
 That is, of course, unless you live along the coast.